 Unless your answer is something like, “I’m a heel-striker with moderate pronation who feels best in a medium-supportive shoe,” probably not.

-Dr. George Lane, a board certified Podiatrist, points to improper shoe fit, overwear, and poor shoe construction as a leading cause of running injuries.
+Improper shoe fit, overwear, and poor shoe construction is a leading cause of running injuries.
 The same is true of cross-training and gym applications.
 How many times have you seen a guy on the treadmill in Chuck Taylors?
 His knees won’t be thanking him at 50.

 Luckily, the science of shoe fit and build materials has come a long way.
 The majority of shoes have a max lifespan of about 500 miles, which is easy to log even if you’re not a dedicated runner.
 And any signs of excessive wear – or joint aches and pains – mean its time to trade them in.